CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

 };
 const {
   competitionParticipants,
-  participantIdsWithConflicts // when { withScheduleAnalysis: true } returns array of participantIds which have scheduling conflicts
+  participantIdsWithConflicts // returns array of participantIds which have scheduling conflicts } = competitionEngine.getCompetitionParticipants({
-  } =
-  competitionEngine.getCompetitionParticipants({
     inContext, // optional - adds individualParticipants for all individualParticipantIds